OntoData/ai_journal/README.md

    - Journal folder location
    - Number of past entries to consider (0-10)
    - Streaming response preference
+   - Language (English/Polish)
+   - Custom prompts (optional)

+### Using Custom Prompts

+1. Create your prompt files in Markdown format
+2. Enable "Use Custom Prompts" in settings
+3. Set paths to your custom prompt files:
+   - Journal prompt
+   - Chat prompt
+   - Summary prompt

 ## 📖 How to Use